subquery/documentation/docs/quickstart/quickstart.md

 <hr />

 #### - *Important: For Cosmos Users:*
 Cosmos is not yet supported in SubQuery's CLI (`subql`).
-Hence, if you are using Cosmos, you must start with Juno clone or fork the [starter project](https://github.com/DeveloperInProgress/juno-subql-starter).
+Hence, if you are using Cosmos, you must start with a Juno clone or fork this [starter project](https://github.com/DeveloperInProgress/juno-subql-starter).

-**To initialise your project with Cosmos, refer to these [4 steps shown in this link.](https://github.com/subquery/juno-subql-starter#readme)**

-- Once you complete these 4 steps, **jump** to the [how to make further changes to your project](../quickstart/quickstart.html#_3-make-changes-to-your-project) section.
+To initialise your project with Cosmos, refer to these 4 steps shown in this [link.](https://github.com/subquery/juno-subql-starter#readme).
+Once you complete these 4 steps, **jump** to the [3.
+Make Changes to Your Project](../quickstart/quickstart.html#_3-make-changes-to-your-project) section.

  <hr />

 You'll be asked certain questions as you proceed ahead:

 - **Project name**: A project name for your SubQuery project
 - **Network family**: The layer-1 blockchain network family that this SubQuery project will index.
 Use the arrow keys to select from the available options.
-Use the respective name of the network you have chosen, for eg. Polkadot, Avalanche, or any other supported network.
+For example, Polkadot, Avalanche, or any other supported network.
 - **Network**: The specific network that this SubQuery project will index.
 Use the arrow keys to select from the available options.
-Use the respective name of the network you have chosen, for eg. Polkadot, Avalanche, or any other supported network.
+For example, Polkadot, Avalanche, or any other supported network.
 - **Template project**: Select a SubQuery template project that will provide a starting point in the development.
 We suggest selecting the *"subql-starter"* project.
 - **RPC endpoint**: Provide an HTTPS URL to a running RPC endpoint, which will be used by default for this project.
 You can quickly access public endpoints for different networks, create your own private dedicated node using [OnFinality](https://app.onfinality.io), or just use the default endpoint.
 This RPC node must be an archive node (have the full chain state). <br />